Hanra-s-work/rtype/COMMIT_CONVENTION.md

 ### Examples from this Repository

-- `add: Player constructor`
-- `fix: redundance on constructor arguments`
-- `add: AllyMissile and EnemyMissile constructors`
-- `add: calling OnCreate() function on constructors`
-- `add: Monster and DroppableMonster constructors, Monster TakeDamage`
-- `[FIX] the path to the import of the EntityNode.hpp file`
 - `[ADD] a window utility management class`
 - `[ADD] a window that can open`
 - `[FIX] exception handling issues`